Lie groups of controlled characters of combinatorial Hopf algebras: Lie groups of controlled characters on Hopf algebras

 \begin{thm} Let $((\Hopf, \Sigma), (\Gr{n})_{n\in \N})$ be a control pair and let $B$ be a commutative Banach algebra.
 The group of $B$-valued controlled characters $\controlledChar{\Hopf}{B}$ is an analytic Lie group modelled on the (LB)-space $\ellInftyLimit{\Sigma}{B}$. \end{thm}

 \begin{proof} We use the fact the $\Hopf$ is -- as an algebra -- isomorphic to $\K[\Sigma]$ or $\K\langle\Sigma\rangle$.
 Hence, by Proposition \ref{prop_characters_form_submanifold} the controlled characters form a closed split $\K$-analytic submanifold of the surrounding space $\ellInftyLimit{\Hopf}{B}$.
 Since convolution is analytic (even continuous bilinear) on the surrounding space by Proposition \ref{prop: lcvx:alg}, it is still analytic when restricting to an analytic submanifold.
 So, group multiplication is analytic.
 Since the inverse of a character is given by pre-composition with the antipode map, inversion on the group is the restriction of a continuous linear map on the surrounding space and hence analytic as well.
 This turns $\controlledChar{\Hopf}{B}$ into a $\K$-analytic Lie group.
-As a manifold it is globally diffeomorphic the space $\ellInftyLimit{\Sigma}{B}$ by Proposition \ref{prop_characters_form_submanifold}, so in particular it is modelled on that space. \end{proof}
+As a manifold it is diffeomorphic to $\ellInftyLimit{\Sigma}{B}$ by Proposition \ref{prop_characters_form_submanifold}, so it is modelled on that space. \end{proof}

-Before we identify the Lie algebra of the group of $B$-valued controlled characters let us recall the some facts on the full group of $B$-valued characters.
-In \cite[Theorem 2.8]{BDS16} we established the following structure theorem for character groups of Hopf algebras:
+Before we identify the Lie algebra of the group of $B$-valued controlled characters recall from \cite[Theorem 2.8]{BDS16} the Lie group of $B$-valued characters.

 \begin{setup}[\textbf{Lie group structure of $\Char{\Hopf}{B}$}] \emph{ Let $B$ be a commutative Banach algebra and $\Hopf$ be a graded and connected Hopf algebra (both over $\K$).
 Then the character group $(\Char{\Hopf}{B},\star)$ of $B$-valued characters is a $\K$-analytic Lie group whose Lie algebra is $\InfChar{\Hopf}{B}$.
-The Lie group exponential is given by the exponential series} \emph{where $\star_n$ is the $n$fold convolution of $\phi$ with itself.}

-\emph{Finally, the canonical inclusion $\Char{\Hopf}{B} \rightarrow \textup{Hom}_\K (\Hopf, B)$ realises $\Char{\Hopf}{B}$ as a closed $\K$-analytic submanifold where the right hand side is endowed with the topology of pointwise convergence.} \end{setup} Character groups of graded and connected Hopf algebras are infinite-dimensional Lie groups.
+The Lie group exponential is given by the exponential series} \emph{where $\star_n$ is the $n$fold convolution of $\phi$ with itself.
+Finally, the canonical inclusion $\Char{\Hopf}{B} \rightarrow \textup{Hom}_\K (\Hopf, B)$ realises $\Char{\Hopf}{B}$ as a closed $\K$-analytic submanifold where the right hand side is endowed with the topology of pointwise convergence.} \end{setup} Character groups of graded and connected Hopf algebras are infinite-dimensional Lie groups.
 The controlled character groups just constructed are naturally subgroups of the character groups and the inclusion turns out to be a Lie group morphism.

 \begin{lem} Let $((\Hopf, \Sigma), (\Gr{n})_{n\in \N})$ be a control pair and $\controlledChar{\Hopf}{B}$ the Lie group induced by it.
 The canonical inclusion $\iota_{\Hopf, B} \colon \controlledChar{\Hopf}{B} \rightarrow \Char{\Hopf}{B},\ \phi \mapsto \phi$ is a $\K$-analytic morphism of Lie groups. \end{lem}